León Gieco: Biography

-Leon Gieco was born into a family of Italian origin on November 20, 1951 in Santa Fe Province, Argentina.
+Leon Gieco was born into a family of Italian origin on November 20, 1951, in Cañada Rosquín, Argentina.
 At 6 years old, Gieco traveled with his family from the field to the village center due to economic problems.
 At age 8, Gieco bought his first guitar on credit, and soon began playing music at local events with his father's band.
 Throughout his childhood, Gieco played with local bands such as a folkloric group called Los Nocheros (The Night Watchers) and Los Moscos (The Flies), a rock band that gained some popularity within Argentina.
 In 1965, Gieco traveled to Bolivia as an exchange student.
 He studied music and played guitar at local festivities.